DebuggingaHopper/ProtoPortfolio/Notes.md

 #### Database
+#### Database
-We will be utilizing psotgressql to hold a database of all endagnered species, there is currently a dataset of endangered species which should hold infromation that can be extracted that will allow us to create tables and schema for us to construct it.
+We will be utilizing PostgreSQL to hold a database of all endangered species, there is currently a dataset of endangered species that should hold information that can be extracted that will allow us to create tables and schema for us to construct it.

 * SPECIES TABLE
  1. ID
  2. NAME
  3. TYPE
  4. HABITAT
  5. LIFECYCLE
  6. FOOD